RoasterLmao/RoasterLmao.github.io/README.md

 AntiFlight.ClientAnticheat = true -- set by default to true
 AntiFlight.MaxYLevel = 200 -- set by default to 200, if your player gets punished for no reason try changing the MaxYLevel, or disable YLevelDetections.
 ```
+↑ Full anticheat code.
+Use this for your game.
 ## Functions
 ```lua
 local RubyAnticheat = shared.RubyAnticheatAPI